 Operators in Python

 Arithmetic operators such as addition (+), subtraction (-), multiplication (*), division (/), remainder (or modulus operator) (%), exponent (**).
-It follows the BODMAS rule.
-Below given is the example for operators in python.
+They follow the BODMAS rule.

 #Arithmetic Operators #Addition print(2+3) #Subtraction print(3-2) #Multiplication print(3*2) #Division print(4/2) #Exponent print(2**2)